Kylie Jenner: Why Travis Scott Has Her Thinking They Will Break Up After ‘KUWTK’ Baby Delivery [Rumor]

-Kylie Jenner went ballistic at her mother’s house when her rapper boyfriend Travis Scott showed up unexpectedly, having accused him of cheating on her, it has been claimed.
+Kylie Jenner went ballistic at her mother’s house when her rapper boyfriend, Travis Scott, showed up unexpectedly, after she accused him of cheating on her, it has been claimed.

-Sources tell Radar Online that Kylie Jenner’s hormones have been all over the place and with Travis already being so absent from her life, since he’s on tour, seeing him again after weeks had gone by, the 20-year-old completely lost it.
+Sources tell Radar Online that Kylie Jenner’s hormones have been all over the place, and with Travis already being so absent from her life, since he’s on tour, seeing him again after weeks had gone by, the 20-year-old completely lost it.

 It should also be noted that Kylie Jenner allegedly piled up enough evidence to supposedly know that Travis had cheated on her with multiple women, one who happens to be a close friend to the lip kit businesswoman.

-An insider reveals that Kylie has been staying at Kris Jenner’s home for the past couple of weeks as she gears up to birth her first child, but, out of nowhere, Travis showed up last week, and the socialite wasted no time to confront her beau.
+An insider reveals that Kylie has been staying at Kris Jenner’s home for the past couple of weeks as she gears up to give birth to her first child, but, out of nowhere, Travis showed up last week, and the socialite wasted no time to confront her beau.

 Radar Online strongly insinuates that Travis cheated on the pregnant star because its insiders go on to reveal that Scott has been trying to make it up to Kylie Jenner by sending her gifts and flowers while he continues his world tour.